AckerlyXu/heima/articles/hdinsight/hdinsight-component-versioning.md

 | HDI 2.1 |HDP 1.3 |Windows Server 2012R2 |Yes |No |
 | HDI 1.6 |HDP 1.1 | |No |No |

-## HDI Version 3.3 nearing deprecation date
+## HDI version 3.3 nearing retirement date
+The support for HDI 3.3 cluster expired on 06/27/2016 and it will be retired on 07/31/2017.
 If you have HDI 3.3 Cluster, then upgrade your Cluster to HDI 3.5 or HDI 3.6 soon.
-Deprecation timelines for HDI 3.3 Windows may vary by region.
-If your region's planned deprecation date is different, you are notified separately.
+Retirement timelines for HDI 3.3 Windows may vary by region.
+If your region's planned retirement date is different, you are notified separately.

 ### The service-level agreement for HDInsight cluster versions
 The SLA is defined in terms of a **Support Window**.
 A Support Window refers to the period of time that an HDInsight cluster version is supported by Microsoft Customer Service and Support.
-An HDInsight cluster is outside the Support Window if its version has a **Support Expiration Date** past the current date.
-A list of supported HDInsight cluster versions can be found in the table above.
+If the version has a **Support Expiration Date** in the past, the HDInsight cluster is outside the Support Window.
+A list of supported HDInsight cluster versions can be found in the preceding table.
 The support expiration date for a given HDInsight version X (once a newer X+1 version is available) is calculated as the later of:

 * Formula 1: Add 180 days to the date HDInsight cluster version X was released.
 * Formula 2: Add 90 days to the date HDInsight cluster version X+1 (the subsequent version after X) is made available in the Portal.

-The **Deprecation Date** is the date after which the cluster version cannot be created on HDInsight.
+The **Retirement Date** is the date after which the cluster version cannot be created on HDInsight.
+Starting July 31, 2017, you cannot resize a cluster after its retirement date.

 > [!NOTE]
 > Windows-based HDInsight clusters (including version 2.1, 3.0, 3.1, 3.2 and 3.3) run on Azure Guest OS Family 4, which uses the 64-bit version of Windows Server 2012 R2 and supports .NET Framework 4.0, 4.5, 4.5.1, and 4.5.2.